MALBECC/lio/README.md

 libxc=1 - Use libxc in CPU mode libxc=2 - Use libxc in GPU mode
 ```
-  7.If you want to compile lio with libxc in GPU mode, type the following command
+  7. If you want to compile lio with libxc in GPU mode, type the following command
 ```
 make cuda=1 libxc=2
 ```